signalfx/splunk-otel-js-web/README.md

 ## SplunkRum.setGlobalAttributes(attributes)
 You can (re)set the entirety of `globalAttributes` at any time with this method.
 Any spans reported from this point on will have your new attributes set.
 You can pass `{}` or `undefined` to clear your global attributes.

+## Features / data captured

+- Document load information, including resource fetching
+- User interactions (clicks)
+- XmlHttpRequest (XHR) and fetch calls, including the full URL but not including any body/payload
+- WebSocket activity
+- Errors (see below for more details)

 ## Errors